belangeo/pyo/documentation/source/gettingstarted.rst

 Class examples
 ----------------

-All Classes in Pyo come with an example which shows how it can be used.
+All classes in Pyo come with an example that shows how they can be used.
 To execute the example you can do:

 >>> from pyo import *